muhaylosemenyuk/celestiabridgeexplorer/README.md

 - `GET /balances` — universal balance endpoint with filtering, grouping, and aggregation
 - `GET /validators` — validator data with advanced filtering, grouping, and aggregation
 - `GET /delegations` — delegation data with advanced filtering, grouping, and aggregation
-- `GET /health` — API health check
+- `GET /health` — API health check (Note: This endpoint may not be available in all versions)

 #### Pagination Parameters
 - `skip` — how many records to skip (default: 0)